DataDog/integrations-core/docs/dev/create_a_tile.md

 2. `git rebase master`

--  If there are any merge conflicts, you'd resolve them here
+If there are any merge conflicts, you'd resolve them here

 3. `git push origin <working branch> -f`

 ### Go-to-Market (GTM) opportunities

 Datadog offers GTM support for Marketplace listings only.
-To learn more about the Datadog Marketplace, see [Create a Marketplace Offering][NEEDS LINK].
+To learn more about the Datadog Marketplace, see [Create a Marketplace Offering][28].

 ## Further reading